Originally published November 11th, 2022

 Only Use Merchant Cash Advance Funding For a Few Expenses

 If you’re deciding to take on revenue-based financing, make sure you use the money for a few select reasons, and not as a piggy bank for any expense your business may incur.
+Using your mca funding to cover too many line items can lead to poor cash flow decisions and increase the risk of default.

 Typically, MCAs go toward inventory restocking as a primary function, and then you can have a few other reasons to take on them like new product creation, advertising, or paying yourself a consistent salary.
+When using a merchant cash advance, keep in mind that each debit card withdrawal or business bank account transfer counts toward your repayment plan.

 It is smartest to pare down the number of uses for funding as possible, as it will generally keep the amount to borrow lower, so you can have an easier time paying it back, lowering the risk of default.